iesahin/xvc/README.md

 $ xvc file bring my-data/ --from my-remote

 ```

+This approach ensures convenient access to files from the shared storage when needed.

 You don't have to reconfigure the storage after cloning, but you need to have valid credentials as environment variables
 to access the storage.